Project title: CertiBPM (Certified Business Process Manager)

 Project number: 2010-1-RO1-LEO05-07445

-OBJECTIVE 1: to adapt existing Business Process Management course to ECQA (European Certification and Qualification Association) certification scheme and establish job role, which is valid across the Europe, translate it to Romanian and English language
+To adapt the existing Business Process Management course to the ECQA (European Certification and Qualification Association) certification scheme and establish job role, which is valid across Europe; translate it to Romanian and English languages.

-OBJECTIVE 2: to adapt the course to the University - Bologna Masters level for Romanian Universities
+To adapt the course for university use – Bologna Master's level for Romanian Universities.

-OBJECTIVE 3: to transfer the knowledge (CertiBPM project) to the Romanian market (to students from the Universities, industry representatives)
+To transfer the knowledge (CertiBPM project) to the Romanian market (to university students, industry representatives).

-OBJECTIVE 4: to educate 110 trainees and 14 trainers (regardless of the age, sex, nationality, religion)
+To educate 110 trainees and 14 trainers (regardless of age, sex, nationality, religion).

-OBJECTIVE 5: to create distant learning course, that will allow training people from different locations
+To create a distance learning course, that will allow training of people in different locations.

-Romanian companies of all sizes must constantly manage and improve their business processes to survive in these tough times on the market.
+Romanian companies of all sizes must constantly manage and improve their business processes to survive in these tough times.
 To improve efficiency of their business, they should also automate their business processes using information technology.
-One of most successful and proved approaches is “process oriented approach”, which is also advocated in ISO9001 quality standards.
-Proof of that are new, but already mature information technologies (BPM systems), which directly support this approach.
+One of the most successful and proved approaches is “process-oriented approach”, which is also advocated in ISO9001 quality standards.
+Proof of this are new, but already mature, information technologies (BPM systems), which directly support this approach.
 BPM was designed to bridge the gap between business and technical people.

-The aim of this project is to improve existing course and educate Romanian people (students, trainers, managers and other employees), how to identify, document, manage, measure, analyze, implement, optimize, automate, maintain business processes in their companies as a part of their life-long learning and in the context of continuous improvement processes.
-This project will improve their management skills and also influence entrepreneurial spirit.
-Trainees from target groups (Romanian students and industry representatives) will learn how to get transparent insight in business processes.
+The aim of this project is to improve the existing course and teach Romanian people (students, trainers, managers and other employees) how to identify, document, manage, measure, analyse, implement, optimise, automate and maintain business processes in their companies as part of their lifelong learning and in the context of continuous improvement of processes.
+This project will improve their management skills and also influence their entrepreneurial spirit.
+Trainees from target groups (Romanian students and industry representatives) will learn how to get transparent insight into business processes.

-There is a strong need on Romanian market to offer coherent, practical oriented course, which will allow people to better manage their business processes in Romanian companies.
+There is a strong need on the Romanian market to offer a coherent, practical course, which will allow people to better manage their business processes in Romanian companies.

-Business Process Management (BPM) is the discipline, which covers identification, modelling, analysis, documentation, automatization, maintenance and optimization of business processes.
+Business Process Management (BPM) is the discipline which covers identification, modelling, analysis, documentation, automatisation, maintenance and optimisation of business processes.

-The authors of the existing course have real-world experiences from business process management and reengineering projects (telecommunications, public service, media, electro-distribution, IT services), which ensures that the content of the learning materials and courses has a practical value.
+The authors of the existing course have real-world experiences from business process management and reengineering projects (telecommunications, public service, media, electro-distribution, IT services), ensuring that the content of the learning materials and courses has practical value.

-The course evolved over the years from technical aspects of business process management to project, organizational, human and managerial aspects.
-The course was also well accepted on the Slovenian market and it is appropriate for the transfer to the Romania.
+The course has evolved over the years from more technical aspects of business process management to project, organisational, human and managerial aspects.
+The course has also been well accepted on the Slovenian market and it is appropriate for transfer to Romania.